Active efforts definition

 Active efforts means affirmative, active, thorough, and timely efforts intended primarily to maintain or reunite an Indian child with his or her family.
 25 C.F.R.

-Active efforts means affirmative, active, proactive, thorough, and timely efforts intended primarily to maintain or reunite an Indian child with their family.
+Active efforts means affirmative, active, proactive, thorough, and timely efforts intended primarily to maintain or reunite an Indian child with his or her family.
 Active efforts must involve assisting the parent or parents or Indian custodian through the steps of a case plan and with accessing or developing the resources necessary to satisfy the case plan.

 Active efforts means actions to provide remedial services and rehabilitative programs designed to prevent the breakup of the family and to reunify the child with the family.
 Active efforts require more than a mere referral to a service; rather, these efforts require actively